auwalmusa/ukri-research-output-dynamics/README.md

 - Download the `.pbix` file.
 - Open using **Power BI Desktop**.
 - Connect to the PostgreSQL database if needed.
-- Interact with slicers to explore funding patterns dynamically.
+- Interact with slicers to dynamically explore funding patterns.

 ---

 🎯 **Outcome:**
-A dynamic dashboard enabling research leaders and universities to optimize funding strategies and collaborative research initiatives.
+A dynamic dashboard enabling research leaders and universities to optimise funding strategies and collaborative research initiatives.

 ---